-The coalition limped into power in 2010 promising to eradicate the budget deficit – apparently brought about by welfare largesse – in a single parliament, through eye-watering cuts to public services.
+The coalition limped into power in 2010 promising to eradicate the budget deficit—apparently brought about by welfare largesse—in a single parliament, through eye-watering cuts to public services.
 Austerity, it was claimed, would return the economy to growth, with the "long-term plan" touted as the only viable corrective.
-Yet for all the talk about the numbers, the coalition were mainly being economical with the truth: it was a global financial crisis – so severe the world economy was just hours away from total collapse – that had torpedoed the UK's finances.
-The UK had incurred huge debts not due to Labour's budget deficit – which was small in historical terms – but the handover of £1.4 trillion to the banks.
+Yet for all the talk about the numbers, the coalition were mainly being economical with the truth: it was a global financial crisis—so severe the world economy was just hours away from total collapse—that had torpedoed the UK's finances.
+The UK had incurred huge debts not due to Labour's budget deficit—which was small in historical terms—but the handover of £1.4 trillion ($2.1 trillion) to the banks.

 Despite this catalogue of failure, with the spin machine running at full speed the only thing more stagnant than the economy is the discourse around it.
 Thanks to the economy ranking as one of the all-time most boring conversation topics, complexity mixed with apathy has turned disaster into success.
 But beneath the bullshit, the magic numbers and pretty graphs translate into a pretty vicious lived experience.
 Let's see how that's working out for you.

-University or not, sooner or later you'll need to get a job – perhaps because you're one in every four young people with debts of over £10,000.
+University or not, sooner or later you'll need to get a job—perhaps because you're one in every four young people with debts of over £10,000 [$15,000].
 Luckily, you can do whatever you like, as long as it's in the service sector and atrociously paid.
 Despite Cameron's celebration of the creation of 1.8 million jobs, the coalition's desire to lure in foreign investment by "competing in the global race" essentially means we're trying to vie with low wage economies such as China, with obvious results for pay and conditions.

-Under the coalition, casualisation of employment has accelerated markedly: over 1.5 million people, at least 70 percent of whom are women, are under-employed or on zero-hour contracts.
+Under the coalition, casualization of employment has accelerated markedly: over 1.5 million people, at least 70 percent of whom are women, are under-employed, or on zero-hour contracts.
 Struggling from one week to the next with no idea how much they can expect to earn, the precariously employed are beset by significantly lower wages and can't risk complaining for fear of not getting any more work.

 Here's another way of looking at things as the government pats itself for creating jobs: Your derisory pay packet and bullying boss are the result of coalition policies.

 With sclerotic growth and low investment, wages are still well below their pre-crash levels.
-Meanwhile, skilled jobs evaporate: For each graduate job last year there were 75 applicants, fuelling the meteoric rise in unpaid internships as people struggle to escape the dead-end jobs market for something more fulfilling.
-The closure of careers services and loss of youth centres have further curtailed the assistance available to those who haven't gone to university, predictably hitting the most disadvantaged hardest.
-Increasingly trapped in jobs we hate, we're all working harder, longer and for less.
+Meanwhile, skilled jobs evaporate: For each graduate job last year there were 75 applicants, fueling the meteoric rise in unpaid internships as people struggle to escape the dead-end jobs market for something more fulfilling.
+The closure of careers services and loss of youth centers have further curtailed the assistance available to those who haven't gone to university, predictably hitting the most disadvantaged hardest.
+Increasingly trapped in jobs we hate, we're all working harder, longer, and for less.

 Still, those are the lucky ones.
-If you're unemployed – and if you're young that's more likely to be the case, doubly so if you're not white – then the coalition's sanctions regime, workfare, will cut your meagre benefits if you refuse to work for free.
-The Conservatives claim this "helps people get back to work".
+If you're unemployed—and if you're young that's more likely to be the case, doubly so if you're not white—then the coalition's sanctions regime, workfare, will cut your meagre benefits if you refuse to work for free.
+The Conservatives claim this "helps people get back to work."
 How a choice between involuntary servitude or starvation is "helping" anyone get back to anything except feudalism is unclear.
-This mobilisation of reserve labour through welfare payments amounts to a huge state subsidy for corporate behemoths like Tesco, further undermining wages – and, conveniently, those annoying unemployment figures.
+This mobilization of reserve labor through welfare payments amounts to a huge state subsidy for corporate behemoths like Tesco, further undermining wages—and, conveniently, those annoying unemployment figures.

-Vicious cuts to housing support have expelled the financially defenceless from city centres, devastating support networks, employment opportunities and communities.
+Vicious cuts to housing support have expelled the financially defenseless from city centers, devastating support networks, employment opportunities, and communities.
 In the past three years over 50,000 people have been forced out of London alone, whilst the destruction of social housing only exacerbates a housing crisis that's locking young and old alike out of basic access to shelter.

 Little wonder that under the coalition, homelessness has surged, nearly a million people are reliant on food banks, and that last winter alone, 15,000 people froze to death unable to afford heating.
 Despite such degrading treatment of the most vulnerable in society, leading Tories such as Iain Duncan-Smith celebrate the success of their policies as if the human cost was incidental.